elvisfinol/blog/content/posts/devops-concepts.md

 * **Better root cause analysis** - The more data you have, the easier it is to determine the root cause of a problem
 * **Visibility across teams** - Good monitoring tools give useful data to both developers and operations people about the performance of code in production
 * **Automated response** - Monitoring data can be used alongside orchestration to provide

+## Microservices

+### What are Microservices?

+* A microservice architecture breaks an application up into a collection of small loosely-coupled services
+* Traditionally, apps used a monolithic architecture, In a monolithic architecture, all features and services are part of one large application
+* Microservices are small: each microservice implements only a small piece of an application's overall functionality
+* Microservices are loosely coupled: Different microservices interact with each other using stable and well-defined APIs. this means that they are independent of one another

+### What do microservices look like?

+* For example, a pet shop application might have:
+  * A pet inventory service
+  * A customer details service
+  * An authentication service
+  * A pet adoption request service
+  * A payment processing service
+* Each of these is its own codebase and separate running process (or processes).
+They can all be build, deployed, and scaled separately

+### Why use Microservices?

+* **Modularity** - Microservices encourage modularity.
+In monolithic apps, individual pieces become tightly coupled, and complexity grows.
+Eventually, It's very hard to change anything without breaking something
+* **Technological flexibility** - You don't need to use the same languages and technologies for every part of the app.
+You can use the best tool for each job
+* **Optimized scalability** - You can scale individual parts of the app based upon resources usage and load.
+With monolithic, you have to scale up the entire application, even if only one aspect of the service actually needs to be scaled
+* **Microservices aren't always the best choice.
+For small, simpler apps a monilith might be easier to manage**